Clinical-Genomics/MIP/CONTRIBUTING.md

 Another flavor of this is [Carmel].
 Unlike traditional CPAN module installer, Carmel keeps the build of your dependencies in a central repository, then select the library paths to include upon runtime.

 ## Code style
 MIP uses Perl::Tidy, Perl::Critic and Yamllint in order to maintain readability and a consistent code style across the repo.
-These tools can be installed by running mip_install_perl.sh with the `-d` option when installing MIP's perl distribution and cpan modules.
+The repo uses [pre-commit] to ensure that commits have been formated correctly, setup with `pre-commit install`.
+By using the `-d` flag with the mip_install_perl.sh script the extra dependecies together with pre-commit will be automatically installed.

 Each commit will be tested with these tools using pre-commit.